manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	## Recv failure: Connection was reset

 	**Problem statement**
-	You do a `git push origin`, ` git pull origin`, or `git fetch` from Git Bash or Git Desktop and get the following message.
+	You do a `git push origin`, ` git pull origin`, or `git fetch` from Git Bash or Github Desktop and get the following message.

 	```
 	fatal: unable to access